gvwilson/sensibleadventures/bookster/bookster.md

 Starboard Town–to catch her breath.
 As she reached for the latch, a meaty fist struck the side of her head.

 She yelped, staggering under the blow.
-Strong hands grabbed her jacket and pulled her into the shadowed alley next to the garden wall.
+Strong hands took hold of her jacket and pulled her into the shadowed alley next to the garden wall.

 Erileine oophed as Fraederiq slammed her against the stone wall.
 "You